Oceanwall/flybuy/README.md

 ## Features

 - Ordering food and drink
-- Viewing a floor plan of the airplane
+- Floor plan of the airplane
-- Seeing real time bathroom availability
+- Real time bathroom availability
 - Calling a flight attendant
-- Providing customer feedback
+- Customer feedback
+- Support for 11 international languages

 ## Creators